The small business no-nonsense guide to GDPR

 Why are we writing this GDPR guide?

-Many are understandably frightened and unsure of whether they will be compliant come May.
-There is unfortunately a lot of confusion around this new legislation, so the purpose of this guide is to cut through the confusion and provide an overview of what the legislation is.
+Many are understandably frightened and unsure of whether they will be compliant.
+There is unfortunately a lot of confusion around this legislation, so the purpose of this guide is to cut through the confusion and provide an overview of what the legislation is.
 Including, the steps you need to take to see if you are compliant, and what needs to be done to meet any gaps in your data processing system.
+It is paramount for all businesses new and existing to meet the requirements of GDPR.

 As most of our customers are small businesses we will be interpreting the GDPR from a small business point of view.
 In addition, we’ll demonstrate how RealtimeCRM can help you become compliant.